Vinay-000/Customer_Segmentation/README.md

-# Vinay- This file it to show case activity
+# Vinay- This repository is for long term personal projects.